THE BEST ROAD DISC WHEELSET UPGRADES

 While their actual measured weight is similar to the Bontrager and HED wheelsets (and about 100g less than my recommended Zipp 30 course), they climb better likely due to their stiffness and perhaps owing to their rounded rim profile.

 While it’s a personal thing, I also like the look of their black matte finish and lettering and find it more attractive than most others in this review.
 If your last name is Easton, even better.

 So, a lot to like.

-The M1 hub was one adopted from Easton’s mountain bike wheel line and required a 6-bolt rotor interface and quick release axles.
+The M1 hub was one adopted from Easton’s mountain bike wheel line and required a 6-bolt rotor interface and quick-release axles.
 If you wanted thru-axles, you had to pay extra for the hardware and likely to get it installed.
 Worse, most mountain bike wheel hubs are over-designed for what road bike or even cross bike wheels need and that typically makes them heavier as well.

 The wheels are set up standard with a Center Lock rotor interface.
 You can get an adapter kit ($20) if you want to use your 6 bolt rotors.

-A couple years ago, these wheels really stood out among the pack of alloy upgrade road disc wheels in handling and comfort and also climbed better than most.
+A couple of years ago, these wheels really stood out among the pack of alloy upgrade road disc wheels in handling and comfort and also climbed better than most.
 Others have caught up or exceed the Ardennes’ performance in some categories.